-The successful operation of School will not only depend on education and service, but also how safely each job is performed.
+We at School have a basic responsibility to make the safety of our employees and students our safely each job is performed.
 There is no job so important - or any service so urgent - that we cannot take time to work safely.
 We consider the safety of our personnel and students to be of prime importance, and I expect your full cooperation in making our program effective.